What Does Subject To Building and Pest Inspection Mean

 Likewise, if there are stored items within a wardrobe during the inspection, the inspector won’t be able to check behind them.
 Then, if the new owner moves in and decides to renovate the wardrobe, hidden issues or termite damage may become apparent once the plasterboard is removed.

-In addition, certain items cannot be checked by a building and pest inspector under Australian Standards as it’s outside of their scope and qualifications.
+In addition, certain items cannot be checked by a building and pest inspector under Australian Standards.
+As these items are outside of their scope of expertise and qualifications.
 You can find out more about that here.

 Book an inspection today